deepaksood619/deepaksood619.github.io/docs/languages/sql/sql-commands.md

 `SELECT User_ID, FirstName, LastName, Salary FROM UserDetail WHERE FirstName LIKE '%h%';`

+#### LIKE BINARY

+The BINARY function converts a value to a binary string.

+LIKE BINARY is used for case insensitive search

 ### LIMIT

 LIMIT is a clause that lets you specify the maximum number of rows the result set will have.